State’s new unemployment benefits website crashes right after launch

 - Snatching health from millions | Paul Krugman / Syndicated columnist

+Michael Guss, of Cashmere, is unemployed after recently working for an economic development agency.
+He said the timing of the website change could be especially problematic.

+“It’s the beginning of the month, what are people going to do to pay their rent if they’re on unemployment?”
+Guss said.
+“People are looking at being evicted in the middle of winter because of incompetence in Olympia.”
-The new website intends to increase security for the online system and allow both claimants and employers more self-service options.

-The website, which let’s people file for unemployment benefits, launched Tuesday morning but was not functional and was immediately beset with technical difficulties.
+The new website is meant to increase security for the online system and allow both claimants and employers more self-service options.
+It launched Tuesday morning but was immediately beset with technical difficulties.

 It is supposed to allow users to apply for benefits and submit weekly claims online, as well as give claimants the option of getting benefits via a debit card, rather than paper checks.